 Participants will be expected to complete minimal pre-work before sessions, such as reading articles or watching videos.
 Sessions will be offered in-person on Thursdays, 11:30-1:00pm; they will be recorded.
 If you cannot attend the live session, you will be able to watch the recording for up to a week following the session.
 Attendance will be taken.

-Registration for the 2021-22 Anti-Racist Pedagogy Certificate Program is now open!
+Registration for the 2021-22 Anti-Racist Pedagogy Certificate Program is closed.